Problem

 - Dashboards exist, but prioritisation discussions still feel like opinion.

-- Roadmaps skew toward ‘safe’ work because root causes aren’t legible.
+- Roadmaps skew toward “safe” work because root causes aren’t legible.

 Recognition

-What this looks like in practice
+What prioritisation paralysis looks like

 Failure mode